NithinKumarS-12225/investment-advisor-chatbot/README.md

 “Guaranteed returns”

-The system provides education, analysis, and insight, but not regulated financial advice.
+The system provides education, analysis, and insight, but not regulated Financial advice.

 📤 Deployment (Optional)